-- Topic or subject matter of the work. - Background and artist's/designer's intent for the work. - Visual qualities, visual strategies, design concepts employed by artist/designer. - Reasons for the use of certain approaches or methods. - How the artwork can hold personal meaning for artist/designer. - Audience's interpretation and evaluation of the artwork.
+- Topic or subject matter of the work. - Background and artist/designer intent for the work. - Visual qualities, visual strategies, design concepts employed by artist/designer. - Reasons for the use of certain approaches or methods. - How the artwork can hold personal meaning for artist/designer. - Audience's interpretation and evaluation of the artwork.